Plain English Breakdown

 Increasing Taxes on Skill-Based Amusement Games

-The bill increases the tax rate from 20% to 25% on net proceeds from skill-based amusement games and directs more of the revenue to the state highway fund.
+The bill increases the tax rate from 20% to 25% on net proceeds from skill-based amusement games and directs a portion of these taxes to the state highway fund.

 What This Bill Does